NStrijbosch/hub-module-notes/docs/hub2hub.md

+!!! info The latest version of the MINDSTORMS App (10.2.0) includes a word block extension that allows for hub2hub communication.
+I recommend using this extension over this library.

+!!! info The latest version of the SPIKE app (2.0.0) includes a firmware update for the hub that breaks the current version of the `hub2hub` library.
+A fix to this issue is coming soon.

 # hub2hub
 The `hub2hub` library is not part of the original firmware of either the Robot Inventor hub or the SPIKE Prime hub.
 In the official SPIKE Prime firmware, a low-level `ubluetooth` library is available to be able to directly communicate between hubs.
 The documentation of this module can be found here: [ubluetooth documentation](https://docs.micropython.org/en/latest/library/ubluetooth.html).